briandipalma/spa-2014/workshop_part1.md

 	This functionality will be built into ES7 (with async functions, like C#'s).
 	For the moment though we need to use a package.
 Specifically the `co-promise` package.
-	It is a commonJS package that works both in the browser and nodejs and depends on a 'co' package.
+	It is a CommonJS package that works both in the browser and nodejs and depends on a 'co' package.

 	Firstly we need to tell the `System` loader where these packages can be found.
 	Inside `index.html` before you call `System.import` add this configuration.

 	```javascript
 	System.config({
 		map: {